 - Creating accounts or signing documents without your consent.

-- Change in mood — sometimes the infidelity can be the result of another addiction such as gambling or alcohol.
+- Change in mood — sometimes financial infidelity can be the result of another addiction, such as gambling or alcohol.

 - Your partner has acquired a lot of new stuff and you’re unsure where it came from.